 A grounded wholeness that is rarely fleshed out for the world to see.
-A seamless integrity throughout work, friendships, relationships, going out, all of life that evokes mystery as people brush up against it day to day.
-An undivided life willing to face the dark side inside by centering ourselves to listen to God’s Spirit He has placed inside of us.
-And a God given freedom to be raw and honest, because we have nothing to prove under the security of being the Beloved of Jesus.
+A seamless integrity throughout work, friendships, relationships, going out and all of life that evokes mystery as people brush up against it day to day.
+An undivided life willing to face the dark side inside by centering itself to listen to God’s Spirit, whom He placed inside of you.
+And a God-given freedom to be raw and honest because you have nothing to prove under the security of being the beloved of Jesus.

-This sounds good and I yearn to be whole, but dividedness often seems easier.
-It is so much easier to default into a different narrative.
+This sounds good, and I yearn to be whole, but dividedness often seems easier.
+It is so much easier to default to a different narrative.

 The divided life often ends up looking like this:

-Even though it’s overwhelming, we are not stuck.
-The journey toward experiencing wholeness rooted deeply in Jesus may not always be an easy one, but one God has promised He will be faithful to complete.
+Even though it’s overwhelming, you are not stuck.
+The journey toward experiencing wholeness rooted deeply in Jesus may not always be an easy one, but it’s one God has promised He will be faithful to complete.

-And I am more convinced than ever, if we are going to faithfully pursue wholeness in this city context, we will need others in the journey.
+And I am more convinced than ever, if you are going to faithfully pursue wholeness in the city context, you will need others on the journey.

-Three reasons I continue to learn on why taking the risk (again and again) to travel beneath the surface in our lives with others is worth it:
+I am continuing to learn that there are three reasons why taking the risk (again and again) to travel beneath the surface with others is worth it:

-Choosing wholeness suddenly turns out to be risky business, making us vulnerable in ways we would prefer to avoid.
+Choosing wholeness turns out to be risky business, making you vulnerable in ways you would prefer to avoid.

-But we cannot embrace this challenge all alone, at least, not for long; we need trustworthy relationships, tenacious communities of support, if we are to sustain the journey toward an undivided life.
+But you cannot embrace this challenge all alone; at least, not for long.
+You need trustworthy relationships, tenacious communities of support, if you are to sustain the journey toward an undivided life.